kishuni/speedfuns/undertale/pacifist.md

 Shyren | `Flee` |
 Temmie | `fLE E!!` |

-Pick up the `Old Tutu` in the room after Sans.
+Pick up the `Old Tutu` in the room after Sans (behind the waterfall).

 In the final lilypad room, drop them upwards using the downmost ledge.